apache/incubator-heron/website/content/docs/developers/ui-guide.md

 5. Links to get logs, memory histogram, jstack, heapdump and exceptions of a particular instance

-and other useful links and information, that are explained below.

 #### Topologies Page

-This is the home page of Heron UI.
+Below is the home page of Heron UI.

-Following information or actions can be found on this page.
+The following information or actions can be found on this page.

 1. List of all topologies
 2. Number of topologies fitered after search (total by default)